| Written by Geir Nerbø

 They can act unpredictably and tumble, affecting neighbouring shafts.
 Gas collection can also increase the risk of explosions.

-Securing deserted shafts can keep the framework, and a reliable sealing method can jam gas from entering the used passages of the mine.
+Securing deserted shafts can keep the framework, and a reliable sealing method can prevent gas from entering the mine's used passages.

 Environmental changes and human-made detonations can move rocks and dislodge large pieces from rock walls.
-Falling rock can hit workers and induce serious injuries, so setting up protecting systems is advantageous.
+Falling rocks can hit workers and induce serious injuries, so setting up protection systems is advantageous.
 For example, fastening anchors and barriers in vulnerable areas can hold back fragments to protect miners.

 The materials in mines raise the chance of fire, and if you're mining coal or working in a gas-rich region, this heightens your risk for disastrous scenarios.

-Because underground shafts and tunnels are tightly enclosed, smoke and flames can fast become overwhelming.
-The compact tracks also can provoke the spread of fires.
+Because underground shafts and tunnels are tightly enclosed, smoke and flames can quickly become overwhelming.
+The compact tracks can also provoke the spread of fires.

 Fire suppression devices can fight the flames, and sensors can caution workers about danger.
 Remaining vigilant to fire stimulants and treacherous conditions can ready workers to respond to the initial moments of the fire.
 Wearing fire-resistant protective gear can reduce the degree of burns, too.

 Electrical cords and electronics in damp mines can raise the risk of electrocution or electric shock, but preserving electrical safety can protect workers from the hazard.
-Grounding the system, incorporating resilient cords and protecting the connections can manage the currents.
+Grounding the system, incorporating resilient cords, and protecting the connections can help manage the currents.

 Bundling the cords to prevent tangling and moving them out of walkways to avoid tripping is good.

 Cave-ins have been dominant in mining operations for years and can be fatal.
-Weighing the probability of collapses in different scenarios can grow awareness in mining crews.
+Weighing the probability of collapses in different scenarios can raise awareness in mining crews.

 While cave-ins can happen without notice, workers can methodically complete their tasks without cutting corners.
 In addition, compliance with mining regulations and attentiveness can keep workers from getting trapped.

-Miner tracking technology for mining can also amplify safety and strengthen subsurface structures.
-Devices that can pinpoint liabilities early can help crews deal with the risks immediately.
+iner tracking technology can also enhance safety and strengthen subsurface structures.
+Devices that pinpoint liabilities early can help crews deal with risks immediately.

 Relaying information about the situations and progress of mining activities is vital.
 Lines of communication should be handy so workers can warn others about suspicious areas or mishaps as soon as possible.